Seal of Massachusetts: History

 The next seal was adopted by the Provincial Congress on December 13, 1780.
-The shield depicts an "Indian" with bow and arrow; the arrow is pointed downward, signifying peace.
+The shield depicts an "Indian" with bow and arrow.
+The arrow is pointed downward, signifying peace.
 A silver star with five points appears next to the figure's head, although this is represented as white on the flag.
-A blue ribbon (blue, signifying the Blue Hills of Quincy, Canton and Milton) surrounds the shield, bearing the state motto "Ense petit placidam sub libertate quietem."
-This comes from the Book of Mottoes in the Royal Danish Library in Copenhagen, Denmark; written about 1659 by Algernon Sydney, English soldier and politician.
+A blue ribbon, with blue signifying the Blue Hills of Quincy, Canton and Milton, surrounds the shield, bearing the state motto "Ense petit placidam sub libertate quietem."
+This comes from the Book of Mottoes in the Royal Danish Library in Copenhagen, Denmark, written about 1659 by Algernon Sydney, an English soldier and politician.

 It was adopted in 1775 by the Provincial Congress and the literal translation is, "With a sword, she seeks quiet peace under liberty."
 Although the looser English translation more commonly used is, "By the sword we seek peace, but peace only under liberty."
 Above the shield is the state military crest: a bent arm holding a broadsword aloft.
 The sword has its blade up, to remind that it was through the American Revolution that independence was won.

 The current form of the 1780 seal was adopted in 1890, replacing the Massachusetts Indian with a composite.
 The composite's head was taken from a Chippewa chief in Montana.

-A stained glass window at the top of the Grand Staircase at the State House shows all the seals used in Massachusetts, including the royal seals of the Governors during colonial days.
+A stained glass window at the top of the Grand Staircase at the State House shows all the seals used in Massachusetts, including the royal seals of the governors during colonial days.

 Controversy over Minuteman's sword and Native American imagery

 A number of lawmakers and Massachusetts residents, including some Native Americans, have called for the imagery on the state seal to be changed.
 Specifically, advocates note that the seal depicts a colonist's broadsword directly above a depiction of a Native American's head, with some calling the depiction a "form of white supremacist imagery".
 American vexillologist Ted Kaye noted that the sword symbolizes liberty from the British and was "not meant to be oppressing the Indian," though "certainly that's how people perceive it."

 On January 11, 2021, Governor Charlie Baker signed a bill establishing a commission to change the state flag and seal.
 On May 17, 2022, the commission voted unanimously to recommend changing the state symbols.
+In late 2023, after the Special Commission on Official Seal and Motto of the Commonwealth issued a final report calling for a new seal and motto, the Senate and House of the Commonwealth issued a bill that called for the Secretary of the Commonwealth to create an Acting Commission that will issue a request for proposals for a new seal based on the symbols and terms proposed by the Special Commission.
+No details on timeline or budget.